Nithin3117/binance-futures-trading-bot/README.md

 - Executed Quantity (if available)
 - Average Price (if available)

-All API requests, responses, and errors are saved in `logs/trading.log`.
+API requests, responses, and errors are stored in `logs/trading.log`.

-## Requirements

-- Python 3.x
-- Binance Futures Testnet Account
-- Binance Testnet API Key
-- Binance Testnet Secret Key

 ## Note

-- This project works with the Binance Futures Testnet.
+- This project works only with the Binance Futures Testnet.
-- Create a `.env` file and add your own Testnet API Key and Secret Key.
 - The `.env` file is not included in this repository for security reasons.

 ## Author